ArthurGareginyan/best-preloader/readme.txt

 It's impossible to tell what could be wrong exactly, but if you post a support request in the plugin's support forum on WordPress.org, we'd be happy to give it a look and try to help out.
 Please include as much information as possible, including a link to your website where the problem can be seen.

-= Q. The last WordPress update is preventing me from editing the website of the creator that is using this plugin.
+= Q. The last WordPress update is preventing me from editing my website that is using this plugin.
 Why is this? =
 A. This plugin can not cause such problem.
 More likely, the problem are related to the settings of the website.
 It could just be a cache, so please try to clear your website's cache (may be you using a caching plugin, or some web service such as the CloudFlare) and then the cache of your web browser.
 Also please try to re-login to the website, this too can help.

 = Q. Where to report bug if found? =
-A. Please visit the [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/best-preloader) and report.
+A. Bug reports are very welcome!
+Please visit [our contact page](https://www.spacexchimp.com/contact.html) and report.
+Thank you!

 = Q. Where to share any ideas or suggestions to make the plugin better? =
 A. Any suggestions are very welcome!
-Please send us an email to [arthurgareginyan@gmail.com](mailto:arthurgareginyan@gmail.com).
+Please visit [our contact page](https://www.spacexchimp.com/contact.html) and share.
 Thank you!

 = Q. I love this plugin!
 Can I help somehow? =
-A. Yes, any financial contributions are welcome!
-Just visit [the website of the creator](https://www.arthurgareginyan.com/donate.html), click on the donate button, and thank you!
+A. Yes, any contributions are very welcome!
+Please visit [our donation page](https://www.spacexchimp.com/donate.html).
+Thank you!

 == Screenshots ==